learn-co-students/sql-complex-joins-readme-v-000/README.md

 NULL	NULL	6		Alexis	NULL
 ```

-<a href='https://learn.co/lessons/sql-complex-joins-readme' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-complex-joins-readme' title='Complex Joins in SQL'>Complex Joins in SQL</a> on Learn.co and start learning to code for free.</p>